 Candidates should report to the test center on the day of examination as instructed in the exam confirmation notice they received via email.
 BRPT recommends that candidates arrive 30 minutes prior to the scheduled exam start time.
 Candidates have 180 minutes to complete the 175 item exam.
 There is an optional brief computer based tutorial available at the start of the exam and a short optional computerized survey at the conclusion of the exam.
 Candidates need to pay attention to time limitations built into the tutorial.

 For best results, candidates should pace themselves by periodically checking their progress.
 This allows them to make necessary time adjustments.
 The more items answered, the better the chance of achieving a passing score.
 If a candidate is unsure of a response, they should eliminate as many options as possible and choose an option from those that remain.
 Candidates are allowed to mark questions for review later in the exam session.
 There is no penalty for guessing and each item counts as one point.
+For items with graphics, please note that there is a zoom button that can be used to enlarge the graphic if necessary.

 At check-in candidates must present two forms of unexpired identification that include their signature.
 The first and last name of the ID’s must match exactly the first and last name used in the application.
 If your middle name is spelled out on your application, but abbreviated on your two forms of ID, or vice versa, you will not be turned away.